m4lfuncti0n/mc-rmm/README.markdown

 ## Support

-1. If you find a problem with MSM and you think the problem is one that requires changing code [submit an issue][issues] via GitHub.
+1. If you find a problem with MC-RMM and you think the problem is one that requires changing code [submit an issue][issues] via GitHub.

 ## Upcoming features